vguigues/LASPATED/README.md

 -- How to run the replication script

 The first step is to compile the C++ code.
-This can be done by running the command:
+If you have a GCC compiler, this can be done by running the command:

 $ cd Discretization
 $ make -C cpp_tests

-The cpp_tests directory contains a Makefile that can be edited by the user that compiles the C++ script.
+The cpp_tests directory contains a Makefile that compiles the C++ script.
 The Makefile inside directory cpp_tests access the environment variable $GUROBI_HOME.
 If it is set, then the code for the model with Covariates inside laspated.h is accessible.
 Otherwise, the script will not run the experiments that uses covariates.

 After the C++ code is successfully compiled, you can run the replication script by simply running: